felipealfonsog/BashGuardian/README.md

 ```

 <sub>
 NOTE: Check out the crontab.txt file to adapt your crontab with your system.
+You can also adapt the code according to your needs.
 </sub>

 #### Decrypt and Untar 🗝️📂